 After a 50-56 finish in the strike-interrupted 1981 season, Cox was let go, and Knucksie again expressed his interest in the position.
 “By that time, Ted Turner and I had become very close friends, and he made it known to me that I would someday be managing his team.“15 But it didn’t happen.
 The job went to former Braves catcher Joe Torre, who had just been dismissed by the Mets.

 The next season, 1982, was a bittersweet one.
 A spring-training injury caused Niekro to miss being a part of the Braves’ terrific start, winning their first 13 games.
 He didn’t make it onto the roster until game number 15.
 He finished the season at 17-4; his .810 winning percentage was the best in either league.
 The Braves passed the Dodgers during the last week of the season to capture the NL West flag.
-Niekro pitched two complete-game shutouts during that stretch, Knucksie’s own two-run, eighth-inning home run against the Padres sealing the clinching game for the Braves.
+Niekro pitched two complete-game shutouts during that stretch.
+Knucksie’s own two-run, eighth-inning home run beat the Padres on October 1.
+That victory put the Braves up by one game with with two games remaining in the season.
+The Braves clinched the division title two days later on the final day of the regular season.

 Phil started Game One of the NLCS in St. Louis, and was ahead 1-0, but the game was called due to rain with two outs in the fifth inning.
 “We had to play it again from the beginning the next night.
 We ended up losing that game 7-0.”
 Niekro then started Game Two, and led 3-2 after six innings.
 “I was pitching well in St. Louis.
 I had ’em where I wanted them, and Torre pinch-hits for me,” said Niekro.
 The Braves ended up losing the game, 4-3, then moved back to Atlanta, where the Cardinals completed the three-game sweep.
 It was to be Niekro’s last postseason chance with the Braves.